Top 8 Enthralling Games Like "Horizon Zero Dawn" Everyone Should Play

 I wasn’t expecting a lot from this game, but it blew me away with its quest design and open-world gameplay.
 There aren’t a lot of games with a nice balance between open-world exploration and solid storytelling, Guerilla Games sure has pulled it off quite well.

-Being a PS4 exclusive, it unfortunately isn’t available for any other platforms.
-Fret not.
-I have compiled a list of some similar games to Horizon Zero Dawn, most of which are available on multiple platforms.
+Being a PS4 exclusive, you may be limited by the console you own.
+Luckily, I have compiled a list of some similar games to Horizon Zero Dawn, most of which are available on multiple platforms.

 - Red Dead Redemption 2